floybix/cppnx/README.md

 Neurogram is a 2015 reimagining of picbreeder in Javascript with a sleek, minimal design.
-(If I'd known about it, I probably wouldn't have built cppnx from scratch).
+(If I'd known about it, I probably wouldn't have built cppnx from scratch.)

 Cppnx was written in 2016.

 ### User interface

-The primary UI of both picbreeder and neurogram is a black box - the user simply selects images.
+The primary UI of both picbreeder and neurogram is black-box; the user simply selects images.
 Both have a network view on a separate screen.
 Picbreeder has a "DNA analysis" applet which can vary nodes and edges.